JavaScript API reference

 BrevoConversations('setGroupId', groupId)

-Use null to reset group ID:
+Use null to reset the group ID:

 restart